attilammagyar/ai-cat/README.md

    [sampling temperature](https://en.wikipedia.org/wiki/Softmax_function),
    reasoning, etc. Can switch models even in the middle of a conversation.

- * Allows editing the entire conversation, including the AI's responses.
+ * Allows editing the entire conversation, including the AI's previous responses.
 (Useful for steering and nudging the autoregressive text generation process if necessary.)

  * Simple, Markdown-based syntax.

- * Works as a standalone interactive CLI app or as an stdin/stdout filter that can be integrated nicely with other program (e.g. Vim):
+ * Works as a standalone interactive CLI app or as an stdin/stdout filter that can be integrated nicely with other programs (e.g. Vim):

     * To use the **interactive mode**, run `ai-cat.py interactive` (this is the default when the standard input is a TTY).

     * To use the **filter mode**, run `ai-cat.py stdio` (this is the default when the standard input is not a TTY).

+    * The **replace mode** (`ai-cat.py replace`) can be used for implementing simple and crude AI-aided code editing in  any scriptable text editor (e.g. Vim):

+       * the lines that are supplied over the standard input are sent to the AI,

+       * the model figures out what needs to be done (e.g. implement `TODO` comments, add header docs, etc.),

+       * the result is printed to the standard output,

+       * the exit code tells how to process it:

+          * `0` means that the AI successfully generated a replacement for the given lines.

+          * `1` means that the AI needs more information and wants to start a discussion - in this case, the standard output will contain an entire `ai-cat.py` conversation in Markdown.

+          * `2` and everything else means that an error occurred, check the standard error for the details.

  * Can connect to the API of: